tanguylegazon/fh-simulator/README.md

 To use this simulator, you can either:

 1. Access the live version at [tanguy-portfolio.com/simulator](https://tanguy-portfolio.com/simulator).
-2. Download the project files and open the `index.html` in your web browser.
+2. Clone the repository and open `index.html` in your web browser.

 **Please note.** This project is not optimized for small screens (less than 1100px wide).
 For the best experience, please use a computer.